awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-training.md

 +  [SageMaker's Distributed Data Parallel Library](data-parallel.md)
 +  [SageMaker's Distributed Model Parallel](model-parallel.md)

+**Note**
+The SageMaker distributed training libraries are available only through the AWS deep learning containers for the TensorFlow, PyTorch, and HuggingFace frameworks within the SageMaker training platform\.
+To use the libraries, you must use the SageMaker Python SDK or the SageMaker APIs through SDK for Python \(Boto3\) or AWS Command Line Interface\.
+Throughout the documentation, instructions and examples focus on how to use the distributed training libraries with the SageMaker Python SDK\.

 ## Basic Distributed Training Concepts<a name="distributed-training-basic-concepts"></a>

  SageMaker’s distributed training libraries use the following distributed training terms and features\.

 **Datasets and Batches**
 + **Training Dataset**: All of the data you use to train the model\.
 + **Global batch size**: The number of records selected from the training dataset in each iteration to send to the GPUs in the cluster\.
 This is the number of records over which the gradient is computed at each iteration\.
-If data parallelism is used, it is equal to the total number of model replicas multiplied by the per\-replica batch size: global batch size = \# model replicas x per\-replica batch size\.
+If data parallelism is used, it is equal to the total number of model replicas multiplied by the per\-replica batch size: `global batch size = (the number of model replicas) * (per-replica batch size)`\.
 A single batch of global batch size is often referred to as the *mini\-batch * in machine learning literature\.
 + **Per\-replica batch size:** When data parallelism is used, this is the number of records sent to each model replica\.
 Each model replica performs a forward and backward pass with this batch to calculate weight updates\.
 The resulting weight updates are synchronized \(averaged\) across all replicas before the next set of per\-replica batches are processed\.
 + **Micro\-batch**: A subset of the mini\-batch or, if hybrid model and data parallelism is used , it is a subset of the per\-replica sized batch \.
 When you use SageMaker’s distributed model parallelism library, each micro\-batch is fed into the training pipeline one\-by\-one and follows an [execution schedule](https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-core-features.html#model-parallel-pipeline-execution) defined by the library's runtime\.